HeavenOSK/flutter_redux_navigator/example/README.md

-# example
+# redux_navigator_example

-A new Flutter application.
+An example to demonstrate how to use redux_navigator.

 ## Getting Started